sk-tt/Hpa-GNN/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-2.1%2B-red)](https://pytorch.org)
 [![Paper](https://img.shields.io/badge/Paper-PDF-green)]()

-This project is qualified for participation in the "National Pioneer Cup on Intelligent Computing – Shandong University of Science and Technology Selection
+This project is qualified for participation in the "National Pioneer Cup on Intelligent Computing – Shandong University of Science and Technology Selection.

 Hpa-GNN is an innovative distributed training framework designed for graph neural networks (GNNs) at billion-node scale.
 Through hybrid parallel architecture and communication optimization techniques, this framework breaks through the "memory wall" and "communication wall" of traditional GNN training, enabling efficient full-graph training.

 ## Core Challenges and Solutions